 Software in this building includes Type to Learn, ABC World and Top Readers Club available in school only.
 Lexia, Study Island and IXL math software is available to all students using an internet hosted option available both in school and from home.

-Great Meadows Middle School: The district school for grades fourth through eigth.
+Great Meadows Middle School: The district school for grades four through eight.

 In the Middle School, with our one to one initiative, each student is supplied a Chromebook at the beginning of the year.
 Students are also given a Gmail account with access to Google Drive (Google Docs, Sheets, Slides, etc.).
 The newly redesigned middle school media center also contains five computers for small group instruction and research purposes, an instructional area with mobile seating and Epson Interactive Projector.
 All instructional areas have added interactive projectors or Smartboards to enhance teaching and learning.
-The school also provides additional peripheral devices including Elmo digital document cameras, projectors, scanners, digital cameras and camcorders.
+The school also provides additional peripheral devices including Elmo digital document cameras, projectors, scanners, 3D printers, digital cameras and camcorders.
 The technology/STEM course provides students with a trimester based cycle in technology education, coding, robotics, digital citizenship, engineering and fun.
 This room contains 24 desktops, a Makerspace design center and storage area for devices, bots and drones as well as two three dimensional printers.
 The Middle School also provides both a wireless network throughout the building.

 The Great Meadows Middle School continues to expand its blended learning environment and now has 3 classrooms and a media center with mobile seating and expanded technology and resources.
 The middle school also contains a television studio used by the students to broadcast a daily, live morning show with announcements and weather.